-The calendar displayed is a view on the Microsoft 365 Group calendar, filtered to Teams meetings scheduled within the channel the app was added to.
+The calendar displayed is a view on the Office 365 Group calendar, filtered to Teams meetings scheduled within the channel the app was added to.

-New channel meetings or new meetings scheduled within the channel calendar app will be shown in the calendar, and all Team members will see events added.
+New channel meetings or new meetings scheduled within the channel calendar app will be shown in the calendar view, and all Team members will see team events added.
 It also appears that existing channel meetings you have created before the feature reaches your tenant or before you add the app will be shown too, but your mileage may vary.

-Because events are scheduled as channel meetings, this means that for every event added, a Teams meeting within the channel is created and a notification is sent to the channel.
+Because events are scheduled for group members as channel meetings, this means that for every event added, a Microsoft Teams meeting within the channel is created and a notification is sent to the channel.
 However, you can schedule all-day events – for example, if you are using the channel for keeping a team log of vacations.

 The channel calendar is not limited to viewing only in Teams.
 You can make channel calendars available to Outlook, however, you will need to enable this on a per-Team basis using PowerShell.